jsoldi/ReactiveProperties/README.md

 # ReactiveProperties

-Observable properties for easy binding.
+Observable properties for easy data binding.
 It includes a tiny sample WinForms application to give you a quick idea of what it does.

 # Quick start